-For 12 of these proposals, the IA requirements were met by certifying an independent review or Impact Analysis equivalent (IAE) process.
+In addition to a full IA, the IA requirements can be met by the relevant Department Deputy Secretary certifying an Impact Analysis equivalent (IAE) process.
 The OIA does not assess these certifications for quality, only for relevance to the recommended options, and for the coverage of the seven IA questions.